 Today’s discerning consumers might be wary of trusting brands, but they do have a lot of confidence and faith in customer advocates.
 In fact, 46% of customers say they trust consumer reviews just as much as personal recommendations from their own friends and family.

 Sharing a testimonial video as part of the sales process allows you to dial down on the hard sell.
-High pressure tactics that only increase consumer scepticism and distrust.
+High pressure tactics that only increase consumer skepticism and distrust.
 Instead, let your satisfied customers do the talking for you.

 When you don’t have to work so hard to gain or build trust, potential customers are not only more likely to buy—they’re more likely to buy faster.